FinweLtd/doc-livesync-all/docs/faq/faq.md

 - On iOS devices, use iTunes application to copy your media files under LiveSYNC app.

-- On Android/GearVR/OculusGo devices, use file manager to copy your media files under /Movies/LiveSYNC folder (this should be generated automatically upon first start)
+- On Android/GearVR/Oculus Go devices, use file manager to copy your media files under /Movies/LiveSYNC folder (this should be generated automatically upon first start)

 ### Can I use an SD card on my Android device for storing content files?